The Most Underrated Synths: 5 That Deserve A Second Look

 The instrument release cycle can be a punishing thing.
 New synthesizers get leaked, then hyped, and then blitzed by the media and synth community when they come out.
 It’s a flurry of activity that blows in like a storm and then can, just as quickly, blow away.
 As musicians and fans of synthesizers, we want to highlight some that we think are worth another look.

-This is a shame, as under the hood the two UNO Synth Pro models pack a real punch.
-Identical in synthesis structure, the analogue Pros each feature three oscillators with wave morphing, PWM, sync and frequency and ring modulation.
-Yes, these are three-oscillator synths at these prices.
+Under the hood, the UNO Synth Pro X packs a real punch.
+The analogue Pro X features three oscillators with wave morphing, PWM, sync and frequency and ring modulation.
+Yes, it is a three-oscillator synth at this price.

 There’s more though.
-They also have two state-variable filters with 24 modes, which can be run in series or parallel.
-Then there’s the two envelopes, two LFOs, a 16-slot mod matrix, step sequencer, arpeggiator, comprehensive effects section, and more.
+It also has two state-variable filters with 24 modes, which can be run in series or parallel.
+Then there are the two envelopes, two LFOs, a 16-slot mod matrix, step sequencer, arpeggiator, comprehensive effects section, and more.

-As you can see, there’s a lot of synthesis power packed into the UNO Synth Pro.
-And don’t worry, it has the sound to match.
+As you can see, there’s a lot of synthesis power packed into the UNO Synth Pro X. And don’t worry, it has the sound to match.

 Waldorf Blofeld

-Waldorf are known primarily for its high-end releases, like the Iridium and Quantum.
+Waldorf is known primarily for its high-end machines like the Iridium and Quantum.
 However, not every release is the synthesizer equivalent to a supercar.
-They make some affordable instruments too, like the Blofeld, but these sadly seem to get overlooked.
+That’s why it is on our list of the most underrated synths.
+The company makes some affordable instruments too, like the Blofeld, but these sadly seem to get overlooked.

 Sporting gorgeous industrial design by Axel Hartmann, the Blofeld synths (there are desktop and keyboard versions available in both black and white) are digital synths featuring virtual analogue from the Q line plus a classic Waldorf wavetable engine.
 They have three oscillators and two independent multimode filters per voice.
 Modulation isn’t lacking either, with three LFOs and four envelopes.
 And, given that it’s a digital synth, it can support up to 25 voices of polyphony and is 16-part multitimbral.